Red Light Therapy for Warts - Gentle Care for Skin Recovery

 Study 1: Combining Laser and Red Light Therapy for Fast Wart Recovery.

-The aim of this study was to determine the effectiveness of red LED light treatment in the healing process following the removal of painful plantar warts (verrucae) on the feet using an Er: YAG laser.
+Objective: This study aimed to determine the effectiveness of red LED light treatment in the healing process following the laser removal of painful plantar warts.
+[2]

-The laser treatment excised the warts cleanly with little disruption of the overlying skin.
-Most patients were pain-free walkers after the first session, regardless of whether they had warts on both feet.
-By day two, there was usually no draining fluid from the wound, and by day six, good tissue had started to heal the wound.
-By day fifteen, all of the wounds were completely healed with hardly any scarring.
+Results: Most patients were pain-free after the first session.
+By day fifteen, all wounds were completely healed with hardly any scarring.
 At one year, just 6% of patients had warts come back.

 Study 2: Faster, Pain-Free Healing of Plantar Warts with Laser and Red Light.

-The primary objective of this research was to evaluate the effectiveness of red LED light therapy in promoting wound healing and alleviating pain following Er: YAG laser removal of plantar warts (verrucae).
+Objective: This research evaluated the effectiveness of red LED light therapy in promoting wound healing and alleviating pain following laser removal of plantar warts.
+[1]

-This dual treatment—red LED light therapy after laser treatment—was very effective, mild, and quick.
-It facilitated pain-free healing, minimized complications, and achieved low recurrence rates, even for resistant warts that are typically difficult to treat.
+Conclusion: This dual treatment was very effective, mild, and quick.
+It facilitated pain-free healing, minimized complications, and achieved low recurrence rates.

 Choosing the Right Red Light Therapy Device for Wart Removal